Conny Plank

-Plank used multi-track recording facilities.
-He favored sometimes harsh-sounding effects and contrasting audio for each element in the mix.
-Plank used combinations of echo, reverberation and other electronic, mixing, editing and tape-based effects to create mixes.

-Plank favored a very 'live' production sound, especially on drums.
-On a recording session in Hamburg in 1970 with Hartmut Kulka from the German Blue Flames & Philip Cantlay of Casey Jones & the Governors/Gaslight Union, together known as Kulka & Cantlay, he set up and recorded conga drums with specially inserted microphones to provide an unusual percussion sound.

 Career

 1960s

+In mid-to-late 60s, Conny attended new-music courses at the Rheinische Musikschule in Cologne, taught by Karlheinz Stockhausen, Luciano Berio, Henri Pousseur, and Earle Brown.

-Plank began producing albums and working as a sound engineer in the late 1960s and became involved in the underground music scene which was spreading outwards through Germany from Berlin.
+In the late 1960s, Plank began producing albums and working as a sound engineer, and became involved in the underground music scene, which was spreading from Berlin throughout Germany.
 In 1969 he served as engineer for the first Kluster album, Klopfzeichen, which was released the following year.
 His long association with Dieter Moebius and Hans-Joachim Roedelius of Kluster and later Cluster endured until his death.
 He also served as engineer for Alexander von Schlippenbach's album The Living Music, which was released in 1969, the first of a long list of engineering and production credits.